Deputy High Commission of the United Kingdom, Chennai

-The British Deputy High Commission, Chennai is the United Kingdom diplomatic mission with responsibility for southern India, namely, the states of Andhra Pradesh, Telangana, Tamil Nadu and the union territory of Puducherry.
+The British Deputy High Commission, Chennai is the United Kingdom diplomatic mission with responsibility for the state of Tamil Nadu and the union territory of Puducherry.
 It was formed in 1947 with Sir Christopher Masterman, CSI, CIE, as its inaugural holder, who served as Deputy High Commissioner until the following year.
 The Deputy High Commissioner is equivalent to a Consul-General, and reports to the British High Commission.
-The current Deputy High Commissioner is Oliver Ballhatchet.
-He succeeds Jeremy Pilmore-Bedford.
+The current Deputy High Commissioner is Halima Holland.
+The first female head of the Chennai mission, she succeeds Oliver Ballhatchet.

 Location

 The consular section of the British Deputy High Commission, Chennai, is located at 20 Anderson Road, Nungambakkam.
 The British Council and the British Library are located at 737, Anna Salai.

 The Deputy High Commission

 The consular section of the British Deputy High Commission provides consular assistance and protection for British citizens.
-The Chennai consular region has a trade office at Hyderabad and a Deputy High Commission office at Bangalore, functioning from 2009, for which visas are issued from the Deputy High Commission office at Chennai.
+The Chennai consular region has Deputy High Commission office at Hyderabad and a Deputy High Commission office at Bangalore, functioning from 2009, for which visas are issued from the Deputy High Commission office at Chennai.
 The visa application centres are located in Chennai, Hyderabad, Kochi and Bangalore.